 Zach Lerner’s practice focuses on a variety of legal matters impacting Internet-based companies.
-He helps companies in a wide range of industries, including education technology, financial technology, and fantasy sports, with issues related to privacy, data diligence, e-commerce, copyright enforcement, advertising, and regulatory compliance.
+He helps companies in a wide range of industries, including education technology, financial technology, and fantasy sports/skill and chance gaming, with issues related to privacy, data diligence, e-commerce, copyright enforcement, advertising, and regulatory compliance.
 In addition, he has a deep knowledge of the practical considerations for implementing blockchain and smart contract technology.

-Zach works with clients on mitigating risks associated with using alternative data, operating influencer campaigns, and designing user review platforms.
-He has extensive experience with state auto-renewal statutes, as well as state and federal student privacy statutes, including COPPA, FERPA, and SOPIPA.
-Zach assists clients in drafting policies and procedures, including terms of service, privacy policies, end user licensing agreements, and vendor contracts.
-He also has experience helping clients respond to third party subpoenas and investigate occurrences of employee misconduct.
+Zach works with clients on mitigating risks associated with using alternative data, operating social media influencer campaigns, and designing user review platforms.
+He has extensive experience with web accessibility compliance, state auto-renewal statutes, and state and federal student privacy statutes, including COPPA, FERPA, and SOPIPA.
+Zach assists clients in drafting policies and procedures, including terms of service, privacy policies, end user licensing agreements, API agreements, and vendor contracts.
+He also has experience helping clients respond to third party subpoenas, investigate occurrences of employee misconduct, diligence acquisition targets, and assess open source risk and compliance measures.

 Additionally, Zach assists clients facing complex class action lawsuits, FTC investigations, and multi-state attorney general investigations.
 He has represented clients in matters involving the Electronic Communications Privacy Act (“ECPA”), the Video Privacy Protection Act (“VPPA”), the Michigan Video Rental Privacy Act (“VRPA”), the Illinois Biometrics Information Privacy Act (“BIPA”), as well as state privacy and unfair competition laws.